PelionIoT/meta-mbed-edge/README.md

 The Mbed Edge CMake configuration can be injected with `MBED_EDGE_CUSTOM_CMAKE_ARGUMENTS` environment variable.
 The content of the variable is the CMake configuration line to inject.
-Please note that the `MBED_EDGE_CUSTOM_CMAKE_ARGUMENTS` needs to be listed in the `BB_ENV_EXTRAWHITE` environment, otherwise it will not have effect in the build.
+Please note that the `MBED_EDGE_CUSTOM_CMAKE_ARGUMENTS` needs to be listed in the `BB_ENV_PASSTHROUGH_ADDITIONS` environment, otherwise it will not have effect in the build.

 Please consult the [Mbed Edge](https://github.com/ARMmbed/mbed-edge) repository how to configure the Mbed Edge build and check the `recipes-connectivity/mbed-edge/files`-folder